Transavia: Head office

+Since 24 August 2026, Transavia's head office has been located in The AVE office building at Scorpius 1-41 in Hoofddorp, Netherlands, adjacent to Hoofddorp railway station.

-Transavia has its head office in the TransPort Building, Schiphol East, on the grounds of Amsterdam Airport Schiphol, Haarlemmermeer, Netherlands.
-Transavia moved into the new building on 3 May 2010 with about 400 employees.
-Previously the head office was in the Building Triport III at Schiphol Airport.
+Prior to the move, Transavia had its head office in the TransPort Building at Schiphol East, on the grounds of Amsterdam Airport Schiphol, Haarlemmermeer, Netherlands.
+Transavia moved into the TransPort Building on 3 May 2010 with about 400 employees.
+Previously the head office was located in the Triport III building at Schiphol Airport.

 Ownership and structure

 Transavia Airlines B.V. is 100% owned by KLM, which in turn is owned by Air France-KLM; however, Transavia is run as an independent operation.
-It holds a 4.49% interest in the French airline transavia France (the remaining 95.51% is owned by Air France), which operates in the French market.
+It holds a 4.49% interest in the French airline Transavia France (the remaining 95.51% is owned by Air France), which operates in the French market.
 Transavia France also operates under the brand name of Transavia, with an identical business model, website, and image.

 Business model

 Transavia operates as a low-cost carrier with a single class of cabin.
 The airline offers the "Selection on Board" buy on board service offering food and drinks for purchase.
 Commencing 5 April 2011, Transavia introduced fees for hold luggage and changed the rules for hand luggage, with the maximum allowable weight for hand luggage increased from 5 to 10 kg.